 This guide explains how to start an online shirt business that brings in extra monthly income.

-How to start an online t-shirt business, step-by-step
+How to start a t-shirt business, a step-by-step guide

-A niche will help your online shirt selling business stand out and better attract the right target audience without blowing your budget.
+A niche can help your online shirt business attract a target audience without blowing your budget.

 - Scan this list of popular hobbies on Wikipedia for inspiration.